bitbank2/bb_epaper/README.md

 Black & White (& Red)<br>
 ------------------------<br>
-The current code supports 1-bit black and white eink displays as well as the B/W/R models.
+The current code supports 1-bit black and white epaper displays as well as the B/W/R models.
 At the time of this writing, the BWR models can only do a full refresh (no fast nor partial).
 This may change in a future version.<br>
 <br>
 See WiKi and example code for how to use the library.<br>
 <br>